PaulBlanche/frugal/docs/data/api/02-script-loader.md

 }
 ```

-That exposes an `ID` that can be used in the generated markup :
+That exposes an `ID` that can be used in the generated markup:

 ```ts
 import { ID } from './hello-world.script.ts';